Neosperience/GrassFormation/README.md

 ## Supported parameters

-Both custom resource lambdas, Group and Core pass most of their attributes to the appropriate AWS Greengrass API ([CreateGroup](https://docs.aws.amazon.com/Greengrass/latest/apireference/creategroup-post.html) and [CreateCoreDefinition](https://docs.aws.amazon.com/Greengrass/latest/apireference/createcoredefinition-post.html)).
-However both function abstract away the concept of [GroupVersion](https://docs.aws.amazon.com/Greengrass/latest/apireference/creategroupversion-post.html) and [CoreDefinitionVersion](https://docs.aws.amazon.com/Greengrass/latest/apireference/createcoredefinitionversion-post.html) by simply creating a new version of the entity when you `UPDATE` your CloudFormation stack.
+All custom resource lambdas pass most of their attributes to the appropriate AWS Greengrass API.
+However all functions abstract away the concept of "resource version" of Greengrass.
+Whenever you update your CloudFormation stack with GreenFormation, a new version of the updated entity will be automatically created.
 The attributes of the main entity (currently only `Name` for both entities) and those ones of the appropriate version entity are merged.
 Bearing this in mind you can find a list of the supported attributes below.

 ### GrassFormationGroup

 Supported attributes:
  - `Name` (string): The name of the Greengrass Group
- - `CoreDefinitionVersionArn`, `DeviceDefinitionVersionArn`, `FunctionDefinitionVersionArn`, `SubscriptionDefinitionVersionArn`, `LoggerDefinitionVersionArn`, `ResourceDefinitionVersionArn`: check [Greengrass CreateGroupVersion API](https://docs.aws.amazon.com/greengrass/latest/apireference/creategroupversion-post.html) for more info.
+ - `CoreDefinitionVersionArn`, `DeviceDefinitionVersionArn`, `FunctionDefinitionVersionArn`, `SubscriptionDefinitionVersionArn`, `LoggerDefinitionVersionArn`, `ResourceDefinitionVersionArn`: see [Greengrass CreateGroupVersion API](https://docs.aws.amazon.com/greengrass/latest/apireference/creategroupversion-post.html) for more info.

 ### GrassFormationCore

 Supported attributes:
  - `Name` (string): The name of the Greengrass Core
- - `Cores`: check [Greengrass CreateCoreDefinitionVersion API](https://docs.aws.amazon.com/greengrass/latest/apireference/createcoredefinitionversion-post.html) for more info.
+ - `Cores`: see [Greengrass CreateCoreDefinitionVersion API](https://docs.aws.amazon.com/greengrass/latest/apireference/createcoredefinitionversion-post.html) for more info.

+### GrassFormationResource

+Supported attributes:
+ - `Name` (string): The name of the Greengrass Resources definition
+ - `Resources`: see [Greengrass CreateResourceDefinitionVersion API](https://docs.aws.amazon.com/greengrass/latest/apireference/createresourcedefinitionversion-post.html) for more info.

 ## Returned values